pubnub/pubnub-mcp-server/resources/sdk_docs/rust_publish-and-subscribe.md

 ## Subscribe

-Add any of the following features to Cargo.toml:
+Add any of the following features to `Cargo.toml` to use this API:

 ```
 `[dependencies]